 The plan is a legal document that allows local people to create a plan that allows us to develop planning policies that reflect the priorities of our area and has real legal weight.
 The whole community then decides at a referendum vote whether the local authority should bring the plan into force.

 - A document that sets out planning policies for our Parish, with the planning policies used to decide whether to approve planning applications

 - Written by the local community, rather than the Local Planning Authority

 - A powerful tool to ensure Hurst Green gets the right types of development and in the right place, as well as a method to document what we wish to happen with our open spaces, transport and anything else we wish to include in the plan.

-A Steering Group for the Neighbourhood Plan is in the process of being formed.
+Working in close cooperation with the District Planners but always with the best interests of Hurst Green and its future at heart, the Steering Group and its Task Groups are predominantly made up of volunteers.
 If you would like to volunteer to get involved, please do contact either the Clerk or any of the Council's Councillors.
 We would be delighted to hear from you.

-January 2018 - Parish Councillor's Bob Janes, Steve Wright and Andrew Brown meet with a group of local residents to plan an interactive workshop to kick-off the neighbourhood plan process, where residents will be be asked to discuss and document their ideas for the future development, planning and issues affecting the village.
+January 2018 - Parish Councillors meet with a group of local residents to plan an interactive workshop to kick-off the neighbourhood plan process, where residents will be be asked to discuss and document their ideas for the future development, planning and issues affecting the village.

-December 2017 - Parish Councillor's Bob Janes, Steve Wright and Andrew Brown meet with a group of local residents interested in getting involved with the neighbourhood plan, where it was discussed how the village might kick-off the process.
+December 2017 - - Parish Councillors meet with a group of local residents interested in getting involved with the neighbourhood plan, where it was discussed how the village might kick-off the process.

 June 2017 - Rother District Council confirmed that, in accordance with Regulation 7 of the Neighbourhood Plan (General) Regulations 2012 (as amended), the marked area shown on the map above (being that of the Parish boundary) was formally designated as the Hurst Green Neighbourhood Plan Area.
 You can view the decision notice from Rother District Council.